 Watershed Characteristics: Rivers

-There are 141 miles of streams and rivers in the Big Green Lake watershed [42].
+There are 141 miles of streams and rivers in the Big Green Lake watershed [42], though a more thorough understanding of the entire stream network in the watershed is needed.
 There are eight named tributaries to Big Green Lake: Assembly Creek, Dakin Creek, Hill Creek, Roy Creek, Silver Creek, Spring Creek, White Creek, and Wuerches Creek.
 Assembly Creek, Hill Creek, and White Creek discharge directly into Big Green Lake.
 Roy, Wuerches, and Spring Creeks discharge to the County K Marsh (CKM) before flowing into Big Green Lake at County Highway K, Big Green Lake.
 Spring Creek and Dakin Creek discharge into the Silver Creek Estuary (SCE) before flowing into Big Green Lake at County Highway A, Green Lake County.

 A total of 1.3 miles of streams in the watershed are identified as Exception Resource Waters (ERW).
 ERWs are surface waters that provide outstanding recreation opportunities, support valuable fisheries and wildlife habitat, have good water quality, and are not significantly impact by human activities.
 Fewer than 0.5% (1,544 lakes) of Wisconsin’s 15,000 lakes and impoundments are designated as ERWs [43].

-Figure 25).
+There are eight named streams within the Green Lake watershed, which appear as seven subbasins in the Upper Fox Wolf TMDL (see Figure 25).